Ave Maria, Queen of Heaven and Earth « Catholic Insight

 Let all, therefore, try to approach with greater trust the throne of grace and mercy of our Queen and Mother, and beg for strength in adversity, light in darkness, consolation in sorrow; above all let them strive to free themselves from the slavery of sin and offer an unceasing homage, filled with filial loyalty, to their Queenly Mother.
 Let her churches be thronged by the faithful, her feast-days honored; may the beads of the Rosary be in the hands of all; may Christians gather, in small numbers and large, to sing her praises in churches, in homes, in hospitals, in prisons.
 May Mary’s name be held in highest reverence, a name sweeter than honey and more precious than jewels; may none utter blasphemous words, the sign of a defiled soul, against that name graced with such dignity and revered for its motherly goodness; let no one be so bold as to speak a syllable which lacks the respect due to her name.

-We might continue with any number of teachings and exhortations on the role of the Virgin Mary, Mother and Queen, in the role of salvation, and in our own personal salvation.
+We could continue with any number of teachings and exhortations on the role of the Virgin Mary, Mother and Queen, in the role of salvation, and in our own personal salvation.
+Delve into these treasures, as time and amenability permit.

-So pray your Rosary, devoutly, prayerfully, in conversation with the Mother of God, holding her name, indeed, ‘in highest reverence’.
+And pray your Rosary, devoutly, prayerfully, in conversation with the Mother of God, holding her name, indeed, ‘in highest reverence’.